TARUNPRASAT/Data_Science_Series_5/README.md

 # Data_Science_Series_5
-A model to compare Linear Regression and Polynomial Regression
+A model which compares Linear Regression and Polynomial Regression